csmith/chameth.com/site/content/post/2022-10-24-ipv6-docker-routing/index.md

 the library will use its built-in defaults based on the RFC requirements.

 To make our container happy, we need to cause `fd00::/8` to have the same label as a public IPv6 address.
-To do this we can add uncomment the default labels in `gai.conf` and then add a single extra line, like so:
+To do this we can uncomment the default labels in `gai.conf` and then add a single extra line, like so:

 {{< highlight patch >}}
  label ::1/128       0